Super-Protocol/docs/docs/marketplace/guides/publish-offer.md

 <br/>
 <br/>

+You can create and configure multiple slots for each offer.

-Note that if you selected both GPU-only and CPU-only engines, you should create at least one slot for each of them.
+If the offer supports both GPU-only and CPU-only engines, create at least one slot for each type to enable deployment on both.

 <Tabs>
     <TabItem value="gpu" label="To deploy the model on GPU" default>